jp7677/dxvk-nvapi/README.md

 - Copy `nvapi64.dll`/`nvapi.dll` into the `system32`/`syswow64` folder of your x64/x86 Wine prefix.
 - Make sure that your prefix uses the native version of nvapi64, e.g. with `WINEDLLOVERRIDES=nvapi,nvapi64=n`.
 - Disable the `nvapiHack` in DXVK, see [dxvk.conf](https://github.com/doitsujin/dxvk/blob/master/dxvk.conf#L34), this needs DXVK's `dxgi.dll`, use it e.g. with `WINEDLLOVERRIDES=dxgi=n`.
 - Eventually the Wine prefix needs to be *touched* by a wine-staging version.
 Running `winecfg` is sufficient.
-The exact circumstances why this is needed are (still) unknown, that said `Assetto Corsa Competizione` wants that with a Proton 5.13 created prefix.
+The exact circumstances why this is needed are (still) unknown, that said `Assetto Corsa Competizione` wants that with a prefix created with Proton 5.13.

 ## Debugging

 DXVK-NVAPI prints some logging statements to the console.
-Optionally those statements can be written to a log file.
+Optionally those statements can be written to a log file using the following environment variable:

-- `DXVK_NVAPI_LOG_PATH` Enables file logging and sets the path where the log file `dxvk_nvapi.log` should be written to.
+- `DXVK_NVAPI_LOG_PATH` Enables file logging and sets the path where the log file `dxvk-nvapi.log` should be written to.
 Loging is appended to an existing file.
 Please remove this file once in a while to prevent excessive grow.

 ## References and inspirations